n

 Professor of Project Management

-State Academy for top managers in
+State Academy for Top Managers in Investment Area

-Investment Area - Moscow, Russia
+Moscow, Russia

 Viatcheslav V. Poznyakov, PhD, Dr.Sc., is professor of Project Management and Information Systems at the State Academy for Top Managers in Investment Area, Moscow, Russia.
 He holds a Doctor of Science from University of Dnepropetrovsk.
 Before joining the State Academy for Top managers in Investment Area he was Head of Department for Computer-aided Management Systems at the Moscow Civil Engineering University.
 He has been a visiting professor at the University of London, UK and the Leipzig High Engineering School in Leipzig, Germany.
 He previously headed a project management training department for the World Bank in Moscow for the Russian construction industry.
 He has worked for several Russian consulting companies and the Ukrainian Academy of Science, for the space industry.
 He has practical experience in International development projects, construction, transport, and the space industry.
 Professor Poznyakov has published a number of books and articles on information technology, systems development, project management, risk management, contracting, project preparation and evaluation, and management in general.
 He is one of the founders and a Vice-president of the Russian Project Management Association SOVNET.
-Professor Poznyakov lives in Moscow and can be contacted at: vpozniakov@ihome.ru.
+Professor Poznyakov lives in Moscow and can be contacted at: .

 The State Academy for Top Managers in Investment Area was started in 1966 and currently is a leading Russian academic institution for professional training of top Russian managers for finance, investments, and general management.
 The major directions of training include core areas of economics, finance, management (including both public and private sectors), strategy, marketing, innovation and entrepreneurship.
 The Academy consists of 24 training Departments, every year about 20,000 specialists pass the Academy's training.
 The Academy has branches in a number of Russian Regions and collaborates with leading academic institutions in many countries.
 Additional information about the university can be found at www.gasis.ru.